CambridgeEngineering/PartIA-Computing-Lent-doc/deliverables.rst

 .. caution::

    Do not use the 'representative output' in your pytest tests.
-   'Representative output' is provided to help you, but would not be part of a real contract.
-Moreover, you are working with real-time data which is subject to change.
+   Representative output is provided to help you, but would not be part of a real contract.
+Moreover, you are working with real-time data which will change.

 Task 1A: build monitoring station data